2018 Gartner EPP Magic Quadrant: What’s In a Vision(ary)?

-According to the 2018 Gartner EPP Magic Quadrant (available here), a Visionary vendor offers “leading-edge features…that will be significant in the next generation of products, and will give buyers early access to improved security and management.”
+According to the 2018 Gartner EPP Magic Quadrant (the 2019 iteration available here), a Visionary vendor offers “leading-edge features…that will be significant in the next generation of products, and will give buyers early access to improved security and management.”
 In other words, Gartner’s selection of Visionary vendors can prove a powerful tool in helping enterprises predict which tools they should value for their long-term cybersecurity.
 We can see what, in their professional opinion, Gartner values in EPP solutions.

 So what tools and capabilities should enterprises value based on the 2018 Gartner EPP Magic Quadrant?
 And how do we sort through the staggering number of Visionary vendors to find the best practices inherent in their individual solutions?

 The 12 Visionaries in the Gartner EPP Magic Quadrant are Carbon Black, Cisco, Crowdstrike, Cylance, Endgame, F-Secure, Kaspersky Lab, Malwarebytes, McAfee, Microsoft, Panda Security, and SentinelOne.
 Here are our takeaways based on Gartner’s assessments and the commonalities between the Visionaries: